gnudatalanguage/gdl/paper/paper.md

   still being used these days.
 Undoubtedly, porting such legacy codes to modern languages would require a huge effort, it is much more economic to run them with IDL.
 To run such IDL codes without any financial constraints, there have been several efforts to create a freeware clone of IDL, including Fawlty Language (<https://www.flxpert.hu/fl/>).
 Fawlty Language is a very successful implementation as it supports nearly 100% of the latest IDL 8.0 syntax.
-However, Faulty Language is not 100% guaranteed to behave the same as an IDL compiler when it comes to running legacy IDL codes, since it is not an open-source software package and users cannot easily report and fix their problems to run their IDL codes.
+However, Faulty Language is not an open-source software package and users cannot easily report and fix their problems to run their IDL codes.

 The GDL project is an international effort to create a free software clone of Interactive Data Language (IDL) or Precision